cblop/clojure-dojo-1/talk.md

 # Light Table

 - A new editor written in Clojurescript
-- Inspired by a talk called "[Inventing on Principle](vimeo.com/36579366)" by Bret Victor
+- Inspired by a talk called "[Inventing on Principle](http://vimeo.com/36579366)" by Bret Victor
 - Built for "live coding"
 - In very early alpha
 - Also supports JS, Python (right now), but is designed for Clojure(script)
-- Supports source maps!

 ---
 class: center, middle, inverse